Sterling Suffolk Hydroponics EIS

 What to consider

 This is a high-risk single company investment: capital is at risk.
-Please ensure you read the report and the Information Memorandum carefully.
+Please ensure you read the Information Memorandum carefully.
 You should not invest money you cannot afford to lose.
 Returns are not guaranteed.
 The value of tax benefits depends on circumstances and tax rules can change.

 In our opinion this is a quality opportunity to invest in a project in a growing UK market, although you should form your own view.
 It offers experienced investors the potential of good returns and EIS tax relief while providing a benefit to the UK agriculture and the environment as a whole.